On this page:

 Find your booklist on the SAIT Bookstore's website.
 The booklist will be available closer to the program start date.
 Can’t find your program or course?
 The bookstore didn't receive a textbook list.
 Contact your program directly to determine if they’re still refining course details or if you're in luck; no textbook purchase is required this term.

-Students are responsible for any additional expenses related to their practicum, including pre-practicum requirements outlined by the program and relocation costs to practicum sites outside of Calgary.
+You are responsible for additional expenses related to your practicum, including pre-practicum requirements and relocation costs to practicum sites outside of Calgary.

 Required personal protective equipment (PPE)